If you wish to contact this author,

-A passionate advocate of the written word and literary arts, over the years Tom has produced original writing for respected organisations such as the Stirling Smith Art Gallery and Museum and the Dementia Services Development Centre, a leading independent higher education research unit based at the University of Stirling.
+A passionate advocate of the written word and literary arts, he is a Fellow of the Royal Society of Arts and holds memberships with the Royal Society of Literature, the Authors' Licensing and Collecting Society, and the Federation of Writers Scotland.
+Over the years Tom has produced original writing for respected organisations such as the Stirling Smith Art Gallery and Museum and the Dementia Services Development Centre, a leading independent higher education research unit based at the University of Stirling.
 Additionally, he is regularly involved in public speaking events and has delivered guest lectures and presentations about his work at many locations around the United Kingdom.

 Tom holds a PhD in English Studies, on the subject of Scottish Literature, from the University of Stirling.
 He has also been awarded a first-class Honours degree in Literature and a Master's degree in Humanities, specialising with distinction in British cinema history, from the Open University in Milton Keynes.